jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 **Step 6:** With all the patches successfully imported, it is now time to test them.
 Run \`./configure && make\` to verify everything compiles,
-\`sudo modprobe -r wacom && insmod 3.17/wacom.ko\` to test things out.
+\`sudo modprobe -r wacom && sudo insmod 3.17/wacom.ko\` to test things out.
 If any errors are encountered, you'll need to edit the buggy commit with the necessary changes.

 **Step 7:** Once you've completed importing the patches from one upstream branch, you can remove the patch files from the kernel